shenlu89/es-math/README.md

-# ECMAScript Mathematical Constants and Formulas
+# Mathematical Constants and Functions in ECMAScript

-> A collection of mathematical constants and formulas implemented in ECMAScript, JavaScript and TypeScript with ES6+ features.
+> A collection of mathematical constants and functions implemented by JavaScript and TypeScript (ESNext).

 ## Table of Contents